yesnik/javascript-guides/nextjs.md

 <Link href="/products/cool-book">Cool book</Link>
 ```

+In a production build of Next.js, whenever `Link` components appear in the browser’s viewport, Next.js automatically prefetches the code for the linked page in the background.

 ## Rendering

 **Rendering** is a process of converting the code we write in React into the HTML representation of our UI.
 It can happen either ahead of time at build time, or on every request at runtime.